 The views overlooking this great valley are truly astonishing, whether from the viewpoints of Las Playas and Isora, which are located at the top, or from the beaches themselves.

-In the vicinity of Las Playas Natural Monument we find the Canary Island pine and juniper, which are usually accompanied by groups of rockroses or elegant shrubs.
+In the vicinity of the Las Playas Natural Monument we find the Canary Island pine and juniper, which are usually accompanied by groups of rockroses or elegant shrubs.

 LA GOMERA